 What to Expect in the LSAT Exam

-Primarily, the LSAT is a computer-based and multiple-choice exam that consists of various sections which include logical reasoning, reading comprehension and logic games.
-These sections are designed to assess your reading comprehension, critical thinking and analytical reasoning skills.
+Primarily, the LSAT is a computer-based and multiple-choice exam that consists of various sections that include two logical reasoning sections, one reading comprehension, one writing sample, and the experimental section.
+These sections are designed to assess your reading comprehension, critical thinking, and analytical reasoning skills.

 One of the preparation strategies you will need to master before the examination, aside from having the LSAT study questions, is the time-management strategy.
 This is because time allocation in the LSAT is quite strict so you need to be ahead of their time.

-While the LSAT is known for its toughness and rigour, students who face their fears and secure sufficient preparation with enough LSAT practice tests turn out to be successful in this exam.
-Familiarizing yourself with LSAT structure is one way to succeed in your exam.
+While the LSAT is known for its toughness and rigor, students who face their fears and secure sufficient preparation with enough LSAT practice tests turn out to be successful in this exam.
+Familiarizing yourself with the LSAT structure is one way to succeed in your exam.

 The Content Structure Of LSAT Sections